mojofunk/alta-doc/LIBMOJO-TODO.md

 Make DebugRegistry thread safe

-Add Timing data logging to MOJO_DEBUG

 Add Thread debug data to MOJO_DEBUG

 Add Quark implementation or properly wrap glib impl so glib types are not exposed

-Add some form of class instance leak detector

-Add log levels? get/set log handlers? for GUI display etc

-Add threads.hpp to register thread names/memory pools for at least debugging etc?
+Add core/system/threads.hpp to register thread names/memory pools for at least debugging etc?

 All methods are sync unless a "async" suffix is appended to the function/method name